Ai no Uta (Words of Love): Reception

 Upon its release, it received positive reviews from music critics.
 A staff member at Amazon.com complimented Faber's production and arrangement, who believed he was able to "expand" Chisuga's sound outside of J-pop.
 The reviewer also complimented the songwriting and her vocal performance.
 In a similar review, a CD Journal staff member praised Chisuga's "free" and "vigorous" vocal performance, alongside its "glossy" production.
-The review concluded with the reviewer calling it a "high degree of completion".
+The review concluded with the reviewer calling it "highly polished".

 Commercially, the song fared better in Japan than her previous releases.
 It debuted at number 47 on the Oricon Singles Chart, her highest selling entry and first top 50 single since "Planet Cradle" / "Wandering" in 2013; it sold 1,462 units.
 Despite falling outside of the top 50 the following week, it lasted eight weeks inside the top 200.
 As of June 2016, "Ai no Uta (Words of Love)" is her second best selling single according to Oricon Style.